jisshub/react-complete-guide/README.md

 };
 ```

-- Here shows error _blogs not defined_ since same not defined in Home component.
+- Here shows error _blogs not defined_ since the same not defined in Home component.
 - To do that v use _Props_.
 Using the same v pass _blogs_ data from **Home** component
   to **blogList** component given in the return statement.
 - Thus making it reusable.